Prescription Medications and DUI: When Legal Drugs Lead to Criminal Charges

 If you drink moderately and responsibly, it should not be a problem.
 However, if you drink a lot in a short period or mix drinks with energy drinks or other substances, your risk of DUI increases significantly.

-If you are drunk and face DUI charges in Philadelphia, you should contact a DUI lawyer in Philadelphia from Brennan Law Offices.
+If you are facing DUI charges, you should contact a DUI lawyer in Philadelphia from Brennan Law Offices.
 Our criminal law attorneys in Philadelphia have adequate experience in handling DUI cases.

 A DUI on XMAS Eve is not worth the risk